 The other concern is whether people can value life without accepting death is a part of their future.
 For some, immortality may breed a lack of the motivation to actively experience key life events or pursue and accomplish substantial goals.

 On the flip side, you can also make the argument that with an extended or unlimited lifespan, you will have the time to take on projects and challenges that you may have never considered.
 As a society, we might even take better care of our collective environment since we will remain alive long enough to see the negative effects of climate change.

 We're already experiencing record levels of wealth inequality in the world, and that's why when talking about immortality, we also have to consider how it might worsen that divide.
 History has shown that whenever a new, elective medical therapy comes onto the market (similar to new plastic surgery or dental prosthetics procedures), it's initially usually only affordable by the wealthy.

 This raises the concern of creating a class of wealthy immortals whose lives will far exceed those of the poor and middle class.
-Such a scenario is bound to produce an extra level social instability as those from lower socioeconomic backgrounds will see their loved ones dying from old age, while the rich not only begin to live longer but also age backwards.
+Such a scenario is bound to produce an extra level social instability as those from lower socioeconomic backgrounds will see their loved ones dying from old age, while the rich not only begin to live longer but also age backward.